ajkluber/project_tools/README.md

 Description:
 ------------

-This package currently performs coarse-grain model parameter fitting as developed by Matysiak et.al.(ref.
-1).
+This package currently performs coarse-grain model parameter fitting as developed by Matysiak and Clementi (reference 2).

 How To Use this Module: